The following information describes the branch's research programs and program areas.

 - Effects of domestic, intimate partner, school bullying, teen dating, or community violence on individual development during infancy, childhood, or adolescence

 - Factors within family, social, neighborhood, and school contexts that mitigate the consequences of violence on the physical, cognitive, social, and emotional development of children

 - The influence of stereotyped ethnic identities and group affiliation on violent behavior and long-term developmental outcomes

-- Impact of HAI on typical and atypical development and health
+- Effect of HAI on typical and atypical development and health

 - Involvement of animals in physical and psychological therapeutic treatments